rdrnt/tps-calls/API.md

 # Request Access to tpscalls REST API

 Thank you for your interest in using the tpscalls REST API.
-To get started, we ask that you provide some basic information before access is granted.
+To get started, follow the steps below.

 ## How to Apply for Access